hansy2577/H-TS/README.md

 - [ ] extension system

 ## what you can do to make the game better
-Please help this little project by playing ,suggesting mechanics, report bugs,... that will motivate me :>. <br><br> * the game is in W.I.P!
+Please help this little project by playing ,suggesting mechanics, report bugs,... that will motivate me :>. <br>